Welcome!

 • Nature-based art and outdoor learning

-• Clay, fiber, plants, and natural materials
+• Clay, fiber, plants and natural materials

 • Guided experimentation and creative problem-solving